-On July 10, 2008, the Department of Energy (DOE) awarded to the Company the service contract for the exploration and development of geothermal energy at Mabini, Batangas.
-A Controlled Source Magneto-Telluric (CSMT) Survey covering 3,481 hectares in the area had been conducted and the Company engaged the services of Filtech Energy Drilling Corporation to conduct a pre-feasibility study on the project and to confirm the results of the said CSMT Survey.
-The study showed that the area has a good potential for a 20-megawatts capacity and could be developed within a 2-year period considering the existence of adequate infrastructure, adjacency to transmission lines and a strong power demand in the area.
-The Company is committed under its work program as approved by the DOE to drill one (1) well by 2014.
+On July 10, 2008, the Department of Energy awarded to the Company the service contract for the exploration and development of geothermal energy at Mabini, Batangas.
+A Controlled Source Magneto-Telluric Survey covering 3,481 hectares in the area had been conducted and completed on March 8, 2010.
+The data obtained from the survey is presently being processed with the objective of establishing the geothermal resource and the exploration drilling site.
 The Company is in discussions with prospective investors for a possible participation in the project.

 On August 28, 2008, the Company led a consortium to undertake a feasibility study on the San Mateo Landfill project for the purpose of transforming the dumpsite into an alternative energy source.
-Certain studies had been conducted, however, in 2009, the Company decided not to pursue the project.
+Certain studies had been conducted, however, in 2009, the Company decided not to pursue the project, in line with its plan to focus on the cassava development project.

 On February 13, 2012, the Company filed its applications for geothermal energy service contracts in four areas in the country classified as frontier areas, and its letters of intent for run-of-river mini hydro areas in Negros Occidental.
-In March, 2013, the DOE awarded the service contracts for geothermal energy for its three (3) applications in the East Mankayan, Mt.
+Three (3) of the Company's applications for geothermal energy service contracts, in the East Mankayan, Mt.
 Mariveles and Mt.
-Iriga areas, while the application for geothermal energy service contract in West Bulusan and the mini-hydro applications are still pending evaluation by the DOE.
+Iriga areas, have passed the legal, technical and financial evaluation standards set by the DOE and the Company is awaiting signing of the covering service contracts, while the 4th application for geothermal energy service contract and mini-hydro applications are still pending evaluation by the DOE.